DeltaEcho192/dotfiles/README.md

 ## Mac Version
 The main branch contains the dotfiles for my personal MacOS setup and is slightly different to my linux setup.

+### Important Plugins and Tools
+This is a list of important plugins and tools that are used and some are required to be installed when using the configs to allow for proper functionality.

+- tpm (Tmux plugin manager)
+- fd (Rust Find rewrite)
+- fzf (Fuzzy Finder)
+- zsh (Shell)
+- oh-my-zsh (Shell customizations and plugins)
+- dust (File size tool)
+- nvim (Vim Editor)
+- packman (Nvim package manager)
+- alacritty (Terminal Emulator)
+- Tmux (Terminal Multiplexer)
+- Nerd Font (Terminal Font)
+- lazygit (Terminal git manager)